 You can see from the snippet below that a DaemonSet looks a lot like a Deployment.
 In fact, the two are virtually identical.
 The main difference is how they act.
 A Deployment typically doesn’t say anything about where in the cluster to run the containers defined within it, but it does state how many containers to create.
 A DaemonSet, on the other hand, will run a container on each node in the cluster.
 This is important, because the number of nodes in a cluster can increase or decrease at any time.

-From development and operations perspectives, migrating to Kubernetes involves some extra overhead, but there are definite advantages.
+From development and operations perspectives, an effort to migrate Docker to Kubernetes involves some extra overhead, but there are definite advantages.
 I’m not going to list all the advantages here, but I will tell you about my two favorites.

 First of all, I love the Kubernetes monitoring Dashboard.
 It shows information on running containers, deployments, services, etc. It also allows you to update/add/delete any of your definitions from the UI.
 So when I make a change and build a new image, all I have to do is update the image tag in the deployment definition.
 Kubernetes will then delete the old containers and create new ones using the updated tag.
 It also gives easy access to log files or a shell to any of the containers.